-Vroom, the Startup That Aims to Be the Zappos of Online Car Buying, Raises $54 Million
+Vroom, the Startup That Aims to Be the Zappos of Online Car Buying, Raises $54 Million The company is trying to make buying a used car online as easy as buying a pair of shoes.

 Used car salesmen get a bad rap.
 This used car startup is trying to change all that.